top of page

 Step 3: Keep It Lightweight

-• If it’s uncomfortable, you won’t carry it — and if you don’t carry it, it’s not EDC.
+If it’s uncomfortable, you won’t carry it.
+If you don’t carry it, it’s not EDC.

 Step 4: Choose Quality Over Quantity